wingkwong/leetcode-the-hard-way/solutions/0500-0599/0501-find-mode-in-binary-search-tree-easy.md

 ## Approach 1: DFS + Counting

-We can perform DFS to traverse the tree to get each node value and store in a hash map.
+We can perform DFS to traverse the tree to get each node value and store in a HashMap.
 After that, we know the frequencies for each node value and we can find the maximum one and build the final result.

 <Tabs>
 <TabItem value="cpp" label="C++">